esantiel/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 - **Jupiter**: High velocities pose challenges for orbit or escape.

 Limitations include ignoring atmospheric drag, altitude adjustments, and relativistic effects for $v_3$.
 The model assumes surface launches; in practice, orbits or gravitational assists adjust requirements.

-Let me know if you’d like an HTML version or further enhancements!